oliviacbishop/furesearch/ancient-geographies/xenophon-anabasis/personalannotation_guidelines.md

 # Project Specific/Third Level Annotations:
 ### These are the guidelines for my project-specific annotations, i.e. not included in the guidelines.
-These are primarily used for me to effectively sort, differentiate, and catagorize data in ArcGIS Pro.
+These are primarily used for me to effectively sort, differentiate, and categorize data in ArcGIS Pro.
 They are written in the order they should be annotated in.
 **Reminder!**
-This is not one specific tag, but annotate every person with an authoritative name (a tag of the person's name) regardless of whether or not there is a wikipedia link to attach to it.
+This is not one specific tag, but annotate every person with an authoritative name (a tag of the person's name) regardless of whether or not there is a Wikipedia link to attach to it.
 If there is no link, tag it in lowercase; if there is a link, it will be uploaded into the annotation tagsheet with the first letter capitalized.
-Places with a wikipedia link will be in the same format, however if there is no link then ***do not*** tag it (the name can be fetched from the gazetteer)
+Places with a Wikipedia link will be in the same format, however if there is no link then ***do not*** tag it (as the name can be fetched from the gazetteer)

 ## Specific Tags:
 * **river**